wily-coyote/pckstudiomod_io/about.md

   file.
 - You can export the model as a propdump using the `File > Export` action or with the `Save Model` action.
-- You can then import the resulting TSV into PCK Studio-mod by right-clicking an existing skin and selecting `Import > Import property dump`.
+- You can then import the resulting TSV into pckstudio-mod by right-clicking an existing skin and selecting `Import > Import property dump`.

 Raw property import/export in TSV is a feature only available in [my fork of